IMN-E4/spike_sorting_SI/README.md

          params_viz: this file contais the base_folder for data fetching
          path_handling_viz: here we keep all functions necessary for manipulating and concatenating paths
-         utils: here we have functions to manipulate the recording object (read/slice) and find data in NAS
+         utils: here we have functions to manipulate the recording object (read/slice) and find data in NAS song_envelope.py: class to create envelope of microphone data.

-    We also have a .sh file to work with an executable and facilitate user experience.
+    We also have a NP_VIZ.sh file to work with an executable and facilitate user experience.
-    *Important point 1*: this tool can also be used to trigger Song Sort (Manual labelling + canapy!) per bird!

-         b.
-Cambridge Neurotech / OpenEphys